Airbnb Statistics: Revenue in the U.S, Daily Rates, Global Growth in 2024

 Here are some Airbnb statistics you may find interesting:

 Where do the major income opportunities lie in vacation rentals?
 By analyzing Airbnb statistics, you’ll notice that some locations have higher revenue potential than others.
 The truth is that rental earnings depend on location, property size, and market demand.
-Your next Airbnb could be in a beach destination, ski resort, metropolitan area.
+Your next Airbnb could be in a beach destination, ski resort, or metropolitan area.

 When looking at average figures, you need to consider both peak and slow seasons.
 You also have to decide what type of property works best in a given market.
 For example, it’s easy to see why New York is dominated by long-term rentals (monthly stays), especially given the crackdown on short-term rentals in metro areas like New York.